jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### SFTP

 Secure FTP uses the traditional FTP program but over a secure SSH tunnel.
 This allows you keep using existing file transfer methodologies but in a secure manner.
-FTP (file transfer protocol) is an unencypted way to transfer files to and from a server.
+FTP (file transfer protocol) is an unencrypted way to transfer files to and from a server.
 Its usage is discouraged as the protocol was developed at a time when security was not a consideration.
-All data, including passwords are trasnmitted in clear text.
+All data, including passwords are transmitted in clear text.
 SFTP solves that issue of allowing you to use FTP but over an established SSH connection--there by using an SSH tunnel to provide encryption for the transmitted packets.
 Some would argue the rise in using version control such as Git makes SFTP/FTP redundant.

 ```sftp [-i identity_file] username@hostname```